DOGS FIGHTING IN YOUR HOUSEHOLD: WHAT TO DO

 Why do dogs attack other dogs in the house?
 Far from a case of dog sibling rivalry, when one dog attacks the other in the house, the reason is stress.
 With the very rare exception of idiopathic aggression – at one time called “rage syndrome,” “Cocker rage,” or “Springer rage” and grossly overdiagnosed in the 1960s and ’70s – aggression is the result of a stress load that pushes a dog over his bite threshold.

 You can compare it to incidents of “road rage” in humans.
 When you read about the man who pulls out his .38 revolver because someone cut him off on the freeway and blows away the unfortunate offending driver, you can bet there was more going on for him than just a simple traffic violation.
-This is the guy who was likely laid off his job, lost his retirement investments to Bernie Madoff, had his wife tell him this morning that she was leaving him, and just got notice in the mail that the bank is foreclosing on his home.
+This is the guy who was likely laid off his job, lost his retirement investments, had his wife tell him this morning that she was leaving him, and just got notice in the mail that the bank is foreclosing on his home.
 Getting cut off on the freeway is simply the last straw – the final stressor that pushes him over his “bite threshold.”